turtlemonvh/turtlemonvh.github.io/content/blog-redirect-via-aws.md

 So, now with total time closer to 3 hours and using 4 different services (ACM, API Gateway, CloudFront, and Lambda), I have accomplished a very simple task. `blog.vhtech.net` redirects to `turtlemonvh.github.io`, handling both `http` and `https`.

-However, I did get to learn more about each of these services along the way, so I'll chaulk this one up as a partial win. :D
+However, I did get to learn more about each of these services along the way, so I'll chaulk this one up as a partial win. <span>&#128512;</span>

 ### Pricing